joolstorrentecalo/gitlab-foss/doc/subscriptions/quarterly_reconciliation.md

 You are excluded from quarterly reconciliation if you:

 - Purchased your subscription from a reseller or another channel partner.
-- Purchased a subscription that is not a 12-month term (includes multi-year and non-standard length subscriptions).
+- Purchased a multi-year subscription.
 - Purchased your subscription with a purchasing order.
 - Are a public sector customer.
 - Have an offline environment and used a license file to activate your subscription.